OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

    - Canonical shortcut: AnnotationAssertion: `C present_in_taxon T` # Editors use this
 - _Editor guidance_: Editors use the canonical shorcut (annotation axiom).
 The taxon should be as specific as possible, ideally a species.

+## Using taxon restrictions for Quality Control

+As stated above, one of the major applications for taxon restrictions in OBO is for quality control (QC), by finding logical inconsistencies.
+Many OBO ontologies consist of a complex web of term relationships, often crossing ontology boundaries (e.g., GO biological process terms referencing Uberon anatomical structures or CHEBI chemical entities).
+If particular terms are only defined to apply to certain taxa, it is critical to know that a chain of logic implies that the term must exist in some other taxon which should be impossible.
+Propagating taxon restrictions via logical relationships greatly expands their effectiveness (the GO term above may acquire a taxon restriction via the type of anatomical structure in which it occurs).

+It can be helpful to think informally about how taxon restrictions propagate over the class hierarchy.
+It's different for all three types:

+- ALL-IN restrictions (`in_taxon`) include all _superclasses_ of the taxon, and all _subclasses_ of the subject term.
+  - 'hair' in_taxon 'Mammalia' implies:
+    - 'hair' in_taxon 'Tetrapoda'
+    - 'whisker' in_taxon 'Mammalia'
+    - 'whisker' in_taxon 'Tetrapoda'
+- NOT-IN restrictions (`never_in_taxon`) include all _subclasses_ of the taxon, and all _subclasses_ of the subject term.
+  - 'whisker' never_in_taxon 'Hominidae' implies:
+    - 'whisker' never_in_taxon 'Homo sapiens'
+    - 'facial whisker' never_in_taxon 'Hominidae'
+    - 'facial whisker' never_in_taxon 'Homo sapiens'
+- SOME-IN restrictions (`present_in_taxon`) include all _superclasses_ of the taxon, and all _superclasses_ of the subject term.
+  - 'whisker' present_in_taxon 'Felis' implies:
+    - 'hair' present_in_taxon 'Felis'
+    - 'whisker' present_in_taxon 'Carnivora'
+    - 'hair' present_in_taxon 'Carnivora'

 ## How to add taxon restrictions:

 Please see how-to guide on [adding taxon restrictions](../howto/add-taxon-restrictions.md)